 The universal college commitment deadline of May 1 is quickly approaching.
-While that is ideally that date by which you hope to make a final decision, many of you may have already come to that decision.
+While that is ideally the date by which you hope to make a final college decision, many of you may have already come to that decision.

 Either way, congratulations!

-So, after you’ve submitted your applications, applied for financial aid, received your acceptance and award letters and made your final choice of where to attend (that was easy, right?), there are a few things you need to still take care of.
+So, after you’ve submitted your applications, applied for financial aid, received your acceptance and award letters and made your final college decision of where to attend (that was easy, right?), there are a few things you need to still take care of.

 But, don’t worry, they aren’t too bad.